Peter Bogdanovich: 1980s

-Stratten's murder was highly publicized, with Teresa Carpenter's "Death of a Playmate" article even claiming that she was as much a victim of Bogdanovich and Playboy mogul Hugh Hefner as she was Snider.
+Stratten's murder was highly publicized, with Teresa Carpenter's "Death of a Playmate" article even claiming that she was as much a victim of Bogdanovich and Playboy mogul Hugh Hefner as she was Snider's victim.
 Carpenter's article then served as the basis for Bob Fosse's film Star 80.
 Bogdanovich opposed the production and refused to allow the film to use his name.
 He was portrayed as the fictional "Aram Nicholas", and he threatened litigation if he found the character objectionable.
 Shortly after, Hefner accused Bogdanovich of seducing Stratten's younger sister Louise when she was 13.
 On December 30, 1988, the 49-year-old Bogdanovich married 20-year-old Louise, sparking a tabloid frenzy.

 After Stratten's murder, Bogdanovich said he "didn't go out much", but one day got a call from his friend John Cassavetes who asked him to direct Diahnne Abbott in a scene from his film Love Streams to help get him out of the house.
 Despite Bogdanovich's contribution to the film, which even he himself admitted was minor, Cassavetes tried to get the Directors Guild to give him a shared credit.

 Bogdanovich had wanted to make I'll Remember April with Cassavetes and The Lady in the Moon written with Larry McMurtry, but returned to directing officially with Mask, which was released in 1985 to critical acclaim and strong box office returns.
 The film was released with a song score by Bob Seger against Bogdanovich's wishes (he favored Bruce Springsteen).
 A director's cut of the film, slightly longer and with Springsteen's songs, was belatedly released on DVD in 2004.